Thushyanthini0507/artzyra-client/TROUBLESHOOTING_401.md

 2. Click on it
 3. Check **Request Headers**:
    - Should see: `Authorization: Bearer <token>`
+   - If missing, the token wasn't sent (check cookie)
+   - If present but still 401, backend might not be reading it correctly
 4. Check **Response**:
    - Status: 401
-   - Response body might have error details
+   - Response body might have error details like: `{success: false, message: 'Not authorized.
+No token provided.'}`
+5. Check **Request Payload** (if POST/PUT):
+   - Verify data is being sent correctly

 ### Step 3: Check Backend Logs
 Check your backend server console for: